 4) Disruption by Technology

-With easy access to smart phones and internet speed life never, people are choosing modern forms of entertainment such as OTT platforms like Netflix, hotstar, etc. While one cannot say watching these are not good, but people are unconsciously getting addicted and hooked to these platforms due to their content intensity.
+With easy access to smart phones and internet speed like 4G and 5G, people are choosing modern forms of entertainment such as OTT platforms like Netflix, hotstar, etc. While one cannot say watching these are not good, but people are unconsciously getting addicted and hooked to these platforms due to their content intensity.